© Commando Veterans Archive 2014.

 From July 1940 Officers and selected NCO's from the newly formed Commandos attended STC courses, and then returned to blend the techniques and skills acquired with the other new ideas being developed within the training regime of their own Commandos.

 A decision was made to centralise all Commando training at Achnacarry.
 In December 1941 Achnacarry was re-designated as The Commando Depot, and passed under the authority of the Special Service Brigade.
 The first courses began in the months of February/March 1942.
-Achnacarry was now the training centre for all Commandos in the UK and was known as the Commando Depot, later renamed the Commando Basic Training Centre.
+Achnacarry was now the training centre for all Commandos in the UK and was still known as the Commando Depot but later re-designated as the Commando Basic Training Centre.

 For Commandos already deployed overseas, additional training areas were set up including the Training and Holding Unit at Geneifa beside the Great Bitter Lake in the Middle East